 Remember, the security is there for the lenders, not for consumers.
 It's a necessary step to secure your home loan and work your way towards full home ownership.
 Use the calculator to calculate how much you could potentially borrow before making the commitment to a home loan.

-It's important to remember that using your home as security is more beneficial for the lender, not the borrower.
-So when you've obtained your loan, ensure that your repayments are made on time.
+When you've obtained your loan, ensure that your repayments are made on time.
 Remember that if you experience financial difficulties and cannot meet your loan obligations, contact your lender first to agree on a solution.